pulumi/docs/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Though I have expertise in leading implementations and upgrades for internal platforms, none were specifically for developers.
 However, experience remains vital across departments, addressing tools, processes, systems, and best practices, aiming to reduce cognitive load, increase productivity, enhance collaboration, boost communication and much more.

 Intriguingly, engineering teams may perceive its value differently.
-Therefore, we will dive into the concept of developer experience, aka DevEX, which, in truth, should translate into a competitive advantage.
+Therefore, we will dive into the concept of developer experience, aka DevEx, which, in truth, should translate into a competitive advantage.

 <!--more-->